 A relatively large number of people in Fair Oaks telecommute to their jobs.
 Overall, about 8.88% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Fair Oaks is one of the most well-educated cities in the nation.
 43.85% of adults in Fair Oaks have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Fair Oaks in 2010 was $45,106, which is wealthy relative to California and the nation.
 This equates to an annual income of $180,424 for a family of four.
 However, Fair Oaks contains both very wealthy and poor people as well.

-Fair Oaks is a somewhat ethnically-diverse town.
+Fair Oaks is a very ethnically-diverse town.
 The people who call Fair Oaks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fair Oaks residents report their race to be White, followed by Asian.
 Fair Oaks also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.30% of the town’s residents.
 Important ancestries of people in Fair Oaks include German, Irish, English, Italian, and European.